The Queen's Gambit: A Complete Guide to 1.d4 d5 2.c4

 Misconception 2: Only One Main Line Exists

-The Queen's Gambit branches into many systems: Exchange Variation, Tartakower Defense, Cambridge Springs, Lasker Defense, and more.
-Each features distinct plans, so preparation must cover multiple structures.
+The Queen's Gambit branches into many systems: Exchange Variation, Tartakower, Cambridge Springs, Lasker, and more.
+Each has distinct plans, so preparation must cover multiple structures rather than one memorized line.

 Misconception 3: It's Only for Positional Players

 The Albin Counter-Gambit (2...e5) produces sharp tactics immediately.
-Even in declined lines, IQP positions and themes like sacrifices on f7 or h7 appear often.
+Even in declined lines, IQP positions and sacrifices on f7 or h7 appear often, so attackers find plenty to work with.

 Misconception 4: The Queen's Gambit is the Netflix Show

-The 2020 Netflix limited series The Queen's Gambit is a fictional drama about a chess prodigy named Beth Harmon.
-The chess opening discussed here predates that show by roughly 500 years and refers strictly to 1.d4 d5 2.c4.
-The series is excellent television; this guide is about the opening itself.
+The 2020 Netflix series The Queen's Gambit is a fictional drama about a prodigy named Beth Harmon.
+The chess opening here predates that show by roughly 500 years and refers strictly to 1.d4 d5 2.c4.

 - White's main plans: Exchange minority attack with b4-b5, or central breaks e4 and d5 in the Accepted.

-- Key structures: IQP from Tarrasch, hanging pawns in Orthodox lines, and c-file targets after cxd5.
+- Key structures: IQP from Tarrasch, hanging pawns in Orthodox lines, c-file targets after cxd5.